TheLastBilly/libdirecpp/doc/libdirecpp_functions.md

 `int`

 ## Description:
 Used to connect to the server with the settings specified in the class constructor.
-If the connection was successfully stablished, the function will return a `0`, otherwise, it'll return `-1`.
-It's required to succesfully call this function (or it's alternative) before any further communications are done via a DireCpp object.
-The callsigns used for transmitting and receving packets will be set to `source` (for the transmitting) and `destination` (for receiving).
+If the connection was successfully established, the function will return a `0`, otherwise, it'll return `-1`.
+It's required to successfully call this function (or it's alternative) before any further communications are done via a DireCpp object.
+The call signs used for transmitting and receiving packets will be set to `source` (for the transmitting) and `destination` (for receiving).

 # DireCpp::change_addr( std::string source , std::string destination )